chrisli-coder/health_check_for_arista/README.md

 - **Show-tech command introspection** (no health checks run):
   - `-L / --list-showtech-commands`: List each **bundle** command section in parse order (`------------- show … -------------` / `------------- bash … -------------`).
 In-output dashed headings (e.g. table titles) are ignored.
   - `-r / --raw COMMAND`: Print the full captured output for that command (case-insensitive; exact match first, then prefix).
 Quote multi-word commands.
+  - `--cli`: Interactive EOS-style CLI over the first show-tech found under the given paths (abbreviations, `?`, paging, `| grep` / `| include`).
+Does not run health checks; if multiple inputs resolve to multiple show-techs, only the first is used (a warning is printed).

 - **Comprehensive Health Checks**:
   - System information (version, uptime, memory, temperature, cooling)